-Fire scars, wood scavaging, off-leash trail dogs chasing wildlife, human waste, noisy drones, trashed campsites.
+Fire scars, wood scavaging, off-leash trail dogs chasing wildlife, human waste, noisy drones, trashed campsites, meetup groups that exceed the legal limit.
 This is the sad reality of the modern hiking experience.

 The standard LNT practices were developed and promoted in the 1970s and 80s after National Park visits dramatically increased from around 3 million (1958) to 20 million (1967).
 At 20 million, the impact noticeably threatened the wilderness.
 Today the number of annual visitors exceeds 300 million, but leave-no-trace recommendations have changed very little.

 Those managing National Parks and Public Lands are unable to protect the land and for this reason they promote LNT education to encourage people to be better voluntary stewards of the outdoors.
 Education and awareness are thought to be the best methods, partly because regulations can’t be enforced and people resent rules and often retaliate making the rules counter productive.
 With the standard leave-no-trace guidelines failing, it is worth considering how we can do better.
 Here are some LNT 2.0 suggestions:

 - Travel more off-season and less during the high season

 - Always camp on snow when possible (usually possible in the PNW, September–July)